matter-labs/zinc/zinc-book/src/06-expressions/02-blocks.md

 # Blocks

-A block expression contains of zero or more statements and an optional result expression.
-Each block has its own scope of visibility.
+A block expression consists of zero or more statements and an optional result expression.
+Every block starts a new scope of visibility.

 ```rust,no_run,noplaypen
 let c = {